kitesi/local-files-viewer/README.md

 # Local Files Viewer

-Simple program to view files in your browser including text files, markdown, HTML, PDFs, images, videos, audio, and fonts.
+A simple program to view files in your browser including text files, markdown, HTML, PDFs, images, videos, audio, and fonts.
+You can use it as a self-hosted knowledge base where the knowledge is stored in files.

+Does not currently handle creating, renaming, or deleting files.
 Check out [filebrowser](https://filebrowser.org/installation), which might better suit your needs.

 ## Previews